 Phonics teaching begins in Nursery and develops throughout Reception and Keystage 1.
 During Year 1 children take the DfE Phonics check.
 Some children who either miss the check or don't achieve the pass mark will take the check in Year 2.

-If you require any further information about phonics please see your child's class teacher.
+If you require any further information about phonics please see your child's class teacher or visit our phonics teaching page of our website.